Criss-Cross Deletion Correcting Codes: Optimal Constructions with Efficient Decoders: Construction of Optimal -Criss-Cross deletion correcting Codes Over Non-Binary Alphabets

-In the following, we will assume $n$ is a multiple of $q$.
+Now, we are ready to calculate the number of good arrays.
+In the following, we will assume $n-2$ is a multiple of $q$.
 In cases where this assumption does not hold, we may need to use either the floor or ceiling function in specific instances.
 While this could introduce more intricate notation, it does not affect the asymptotic analysis when using Stirling’s formula.

-\begin{lemma} When $q\geq 3$, $n\geq q^2$, and $q|n$, the number of $q$-ary good arrays of size $n\times n$ is at least $q^{n^2-1}$. \end{lemma}
+\begin{lemma} When $q\geq 3$, $n\geq \frac{7}{2}q^4+1$, and $q|(n-2)$, the number of $q$-ary good arrays of size $n\times n$ is at least $3^{-\frac{q^4}{2}}\cdot q^{n^2-2n+1}$. \end{lemma}